Not too far, not too close.

 The Searchers is a medium shot film.

-John Ford was not only a master filmmaker, but one could argue that he helped define the medium shot, or at the very least, mastered it.
+John Ford was not only a master filmmaker, but one could argue that he helped define this shot, or at the very least, mastered it.

-In this clip, Ethan returns home and nearly every shot is a medium shot.
+In this clip, Ethan returns home and nearly every shot is a medium.
 Through these shots, we meet the various characters, get a sense of their relationships with each other, and are also introduced to the setting.

-The infamous Cowboys vs. Indians scene is another example of Ford’s heavy reliance on the medium shot.
-Nearly every shot of Ethan and the rangers is a medium shot, which allows us to feel close to the characters and the action while also giving the sequence a sense of scope.
+The infamous Cowboys vs. Indians scene is another example of Ford’s heavy reliance on the angle.
+Nearly every shot of Ethan and the rangers is a medium, which allows us to feel close to the characters and the action while also giving the sequence a sense of scope.

 Medium Long Shot Definition

-The medium long shot (or medium wide shot) frames a subject from the knees up.
-It’s an intermediary between the long shot and the medium shot and it slightly prioritizes the background over the subjects and the foreground.
+The medium long (or medium wide shot) frames a subject from the knees up.
+It’s an intermediary between the long and the medium and it slightly prioritizes the background over the subjects and the foreground.

 When to use the Medium Long Shot

-The main reason to use a medium long shot is to highlight the background, but also show the character in relation to it.
+The main reason to use it is to highlight the background, but also show the character in relation to it.
 In a medium long shot, you can see enough of the character to see his or her facial expressions, but the focus is on their surroundings.

 Medium long shots are also commonly used for group shots or two shots because they provide enough room in the frame to include multiple characters simultaneously.